 - Having another sexually transmitted infection

 HIV may increase the risk of sexually transmitted hepatitis C infection among women.
-HIV-positive women who have a male IDU partner are more likely to be coinfected with hepatitis C than HIV-negative women with male IDU partners.
+HIV-positive women who have male partners who inject drugs are more likely to be coinfected with hepatitis C than HIV-negative women with male partners who inject drugs.

 Coinfected women can pass hepatitis C to their infants during pregnancy, labor and delivery.
 The risk for mother-to-infant transmission of HCV ranges from 5 percent to 10 percent in women with HCV alone.
 HIV increases that risk to between 10 percent and 25 percent.
 Although antiretroviral therapy reduces the risk for HIV transmission from mother to child, it is not clear whether it lowers the risk of hepatitis C transmission.
 What's more, delivering a baby via caesarean section, compared with vaginal delivery, does not appear to reduce the risk of mother-to-child HCV transmission.
 Breast-feeding is known to transmit HIV, and it may increase the risk of HCV transmission when the mother is living with both viruses.